Biography

 Reflecting on his practice in 2004, Locke recalled that ‘unconsciously, the total body of work has been trying to encompass and bend to the will of the imagination, every aspect of the life and experience of black people in the New World - their political and sociological structures, the landscapes they inhabit, their physical uniqueness, the folk-lore and myths which crowd their imagination, and the socio-economic legacies they inherited from the past’.5

-Donald Locke forthcoming solo exhibitions including exhibition ‘Nexus’ at Atlanta Contemporary (24 October 2024 – 2 February 2025), and a major UK insitutional survey at Spike Island, Bristol (31 May – 7 September 2025), will tour to Camden Arts Centre, London and Ikon Gallery, Birmingham.
+Donald Locke’s solo exhibitions include ‘Pork Knocker Dreams’, 2009-2010 at New Art Exchange, Nottingham, and Wolverhampton Art Gallery, curated by Indra Khanna and funded by Arts Council and Henry Moore Foundation.
+‘Nexus’ at Atlanta Contemporary (24 October 2024 – 2 February 2025), curated by Guyanese curator Grace Aneiza Ali, and the UK institutional survey at Spike Island, Bristol (31 May – 7 September 2025), which will tour to Ikon Gallery, Birmingham and open in April 2026 at Camden Arts Centre, London.
 Prior Institutional exhibitions include Tate Britain, London (2021) and the High Museum of Art, Atlanta (2017).
-His works have been acquired by international institutions including Victoria and Albert Museum, London; Fitzwilliam Museum, Cambridge; the Smithsonian Institute, Washington DC; and the Studio Museum in Harlem, New York.
+His works have been acquired by international institutions including Victoria and Albert Museum, London; Fitzwilliam Museum, Cambridge; the Smithsonian Institute, Washington DC; the Studio Museum in Harlem, New York; Virginia Fine Art Museum, Virginia, the High Museum of Art, Atlanta.

 [1] Donald Locke cited in Giulia Smith, ‘Donald Locke: The Plantation Series’, The Plantation Complex Panel, Association for Art History Annual Conference, 2021.